KauzClay/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/configure.hbs.md

    ...
    ```

-1. To configure defaults, open the `supplychains/appbuildv1.yaml` file in your editor and go to the
+1. To configure `defaults`, open the `supplychains/appbuildv1.yaml` file in your editor and go to
-   following section:
+   the following section:

     ```yaml
     ...